Reva Octaviani

-Reva Octaviani (born 8 October 2003) is an Indonesian footballer who plays a defender for Asprov Jabar and the Indonesia women's national team.
+Reva Octaviani (born 8 October 2003) is an Indonesian footballer who plays a midfielder for Malaysia National Women's League club Kelana United and the Indonesia women's national team.

 Club career

 Octaviani has played for Asprov Jabar in Indonesia.

+On 17 August 2025, it was officially announced that Reva has signed with Kelana United in Malaysia National Women's League, joining fellow Indonesian Vivi Oktavia and Sheva Imut in the squad.

 International career

 Octaviani represented Indonesia at the 2022 AFC Women's Asian Cup.